Royal Caribbean vs. Norwegian Cruise Line (NCL): 10 Major Differences Between The Lines

 When it comes to the largest ships with the most features, there’s little argument that Royal Caribbean is the gold standard.

-Norwegian is making huge strides in this area, however, as a whole the fleet isn’t quite there yet.
+Norwegian — after making huge strides in this area with ships like Norwegian Bliss, Joy, and Encore — is taking a different track.
 Its Breakaway-Plus class of ships are the cruise line’s largest.
 These ships measure about 165,000 tons.
 On board you will find a number of unique things to do, including go-karts(!), laser tag, and even waterslides that will take you out over the edge of the ship.
+They are comparable to Royal Caribbean.

 Private Islands

 These days every large cruise line offers a private island.
 Norwegian offers two — Harvest Caye near Belize and Great Stirrup Cay in The Bahamas.
-Royal Caribbean offers CocoCay in The Bahamas.
+Royal Caribbean offers CocoCay in The Bahamas and Labadee, Haiti.

 We love going to these private islands.
 They have beautiful beaches and are custom-made for cruise passengers.
 If you just want to hang out by the pool or work on your tan, then you can — without worry about transportation or paying fees like in other ports.